 Emphysema and COPD develop over a number of years.

-- frequent lung infections
+- frequent lung infections and flare-ups

-- reduced appetite and weight loss
+- weight loss and reduced appetite

 - blue-tinged lips or fingernail beds, or cyanosis, due to a lack of oxygen

 The Emphysema Foundation of America have expressed concern about how COVID-19 might affect people with emphysema.

 They urge people with COPD to familiarize themselves with the symptoms of COVID-19.
 These can resemble the symptoms of COPD and emphysema.
 A person should contact their doctor if they have any unusual symptoms or a high fever.

 They recommend taking full precautions to avoid exposure to the virus, including: